 Anthony and Charles Agee were in Sullivan county, Tennessee by 1787, signing a petition for the formation of a new state of Franklin.
 Daniel Agee was there by 1792.
 In 1820 he and his son William headed south to new land in Madison county, Alabama.

+Alabama.
+Joseph Agee acquired land in Marengo county, Alabama in 1837 and finally completed his plantation house there in 1859.
 Early Agees were buried in the Magnolia cemetery.
 However, the best-known Agee from this area has been the baseball player Tommie Agee who came from the black section of town.